NataLinaIT/github_users-search/README.md

 #### Application functionality:
-  - Search user end repos by name
+  - Search user and repos by name
-  - User end repos profile overview
+  - User and repos profile overview
   - Link on gitHub source page